BobbyWibowo/Lightbringer/README.md

 Now run `yarn start` to start the bot.

 **Note:** The first time you start the bot you will enter the setup wizard.
 It takes just a few seconds to enter the needed information, and it sets up the bot for you.

-> This bot requires Node.js >=7.6.
-Read [FAQ](#faq) to find out how to run this bot in versions older than 7.6.
-To check your Node.js version, run `node -v` in your console/terminal.

 ### Updating
 Minor updates can be acquired by running `lbexec git pull` in Discord to run the `git pull` command on your computer, afterwards you will have to run `lbrestart` to restart the bot.